20 Female Resistance Fighters Who Took on Nazi Germany

 German female resistance fighter Sophie Scholl with brother Werner

-In February 1943, while distributing leaflets at Munich University, Sophie and Hans were caught by a janitor who was loyal to the Nazis.
+In February 1943, Sophie and Hans were distributing leaflets in Munich University when they were caught by a janitor who reported them to the Gestapo.
 They were arrested and interrogated by the Gestapo.
-Despite severe questioning, Scholl remained defiant, taking full responsibility to protect others in the group.
-After a swift show trial, she was sentenced to death.
-On February 22, 1943, at just 21 years old, she was executed by guillotine alongside her brother Hans and fellow activist Christoph Probst.
+Scholl refused to implicate her fellow members, even under the threat of death.
+She took full responsibility for her actions to protect the others.
+After a short trial, Sophie was sentenced to death.
+On February 22, 1943, at the age of 21, she was executed by guillotine along with her brother and fellow activist Christoph Probst.

-Even in her final moments, Sophie remained steadfast.
-Witnesses recall her saying, “What does my death matter, if through us thousands of people are awakened and stirred to action?”
+In her final moments, Sophie Scholl was defiant and unrepentant.
+Witnesses report that she said, “What does my death matter, if through us thousands of people are awakened and stirred to action?”
 Her courage and sacrifice made her a symbol of resistance against totalitarianism.
-Today, she is remembered as one of Germany’s most revered heroes, inspiring generations to stand against oppression and defend justice, no matter the cost.
+Today, she is remembered as one of Germany’s most beloved heroes, inspiring future generations to stand up against oppression and fight for justice at all costs.

 Noor Inayat Khan (United Kingdom/India)